 “Throughout the processing, our tracks are subjected to continuous tests to assess their technical characteristics and elasticity response.
 The product only leaves our plants when we're sure it's exactly as we want it” explains Maurizio Stroppiana.
 There's a very specific reason for all this meticulousness when it comes to checking: the track will only allow athletes to reach their best possible results if all its characteristics correspond to what was indicated by our R&D labs.
 The study and research to create a winning track doesn't relate only to experience in rubber processing (which is no small thing in itself); it takes into consideration a whole range of biomechanics studies that “have led us to define, amongst other things, a specific shape for the honeycomb cells underneath the surface of a track”.

-At the roots of a product like this lie the studies that Mondo R&D carries out, with the support of international academic pools and professionals recognised worldwide.
-The study behind these tracks involved people like Mauro Testa, a researcher specialised in biomechanics.
+At the root of a product like this lies the studies that Mondo R&D carries out, with the support of international academic pools and professionals recognized worldwide.
+The study behind these tracks involved people like Mauro Testa, a researcher specialized in biomechanics.
 And it's Mauro who tells us about the incredible work behind the definition of the shape of the honeycomb cells, that we spoke about earlier.
-"By analysing the rotating movement of the foot, - says Testa - we modified the shape of the cells in the sub-layer of the track, in contact with the asphalt.
+"By analyzing the rotating movement of the foot, - says Testa - we modified the shape of the cells in the sub-layer of the track, in contact with the asphalt.
 The concept was to develop a surface that would allow the deformation of the track according to the movement of the foot.
-We realised that a hexagonal shape, slightly elongated in the running direction, gave the athlete a feeling of greater comfort and also improved his/her performance".
+We realized that a hexagonal shape, slightly elongated in the running direction, gave the athlete a feeling of greater comfort and also improved his/her performance".